tessel/hardware/README.md

 5 | SCK  | SPI clock line.
 Common for the entire board.
 6 | MISO  | SPI master in/slave out.
 Common for the entire board.
 7 | MOSI  | SPI master out/slave in.
 Common for the entire board.
 8 | GPIO1 / UART TX  | User-configurable general purpose input/output.
-Unique to each module port. / UART serial transmit (TM-00-02 only)
+Unique to each module port. / UART serial transmit
 9 | GPIO2 / UART RX  | User-configurable general purpose input/output.
-Unique to each module port. / UART serial recieve (TM-00-02 only)
+Unique to each module port. / UART serial recieve
 10 | GPIO3  | User-configurable general purpose input/output.
 Unique to each module port.

 *Note:* For TM-00-02, module ports A, B, and D have hardware UART.
 UART for Port C is done is software.
 TM-00-00 supports software UART only.
+Software UART is much slower than hardware UART.

 ## Using modules